dimi-fn/pidz/README.md

 * Created an initial design of the website at wireframe.cc
 * Set up the server with a *models* and *controllers* directory, and got the server running
-* Created test scripts for testing the server
+* Created test scripts for testing the server-side
 * Set up the client side (............)
 * (..................)
+* Created test scripts for testing the client-side
+* Used 'inspect element' for catching bugs on the front-end via the developer's tool

 --------